YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

       /* List of certificate/key pairs specified by identifiers. \*/
       PRODUCTION: {
                    /* Format of the certificate and private key pair.
-Currently, the YottaDB/GT.M TLS plug-in only supports PEM format. \*/
+Currently, the YottaDB TLS plug-in only supports PEM format. \*/
                    format: "PEM";
                    /* Path to the certificate. \*/
                    cert: "/home/jdoe/current/tls/certs/Malvern.crt";
                    /* Path to the private key.
 If the private key is protected by a passphrase, an obfuscated version of the password
                    * should be specified in the environment variable which takes the form gtmtls_passwd_<identifier>.
 For instance,
                    * for the below key, the environment variable should be 'gtmtls_passwd_PRODUCTION'.
-                   * Currently, the YottaDB/GT.M TLS plug-in only supports RSA private keys.
+                   * Currently, the YottaDB TLS plug-in only supports RSA private keys.
                    \*/
                    key: "/home/jdoe/current/tls/certs/Malvern.key";
                  };